BlizzCrafter/PenumbraPhysics.Editor/README.md

     }
 ```

-You will notice that a Editor class is declared in the fields section.
-This is your actual "Game" which should run inside the control.
+You will notice that a **Editor** class is declared in the fields section.
+This is your actual **Game** which should run inside the control.
 You can trigger methods from this class to update and draw things.

 This is how a reduced version (bare basics implementation) of the editor looks like: